ramigs/ramigs.dev/src/site/posts/2021-10-01-load-testing-artillery.md

-We've found it very useful to perform several tests using different strategies (warm-up, ramp-up, and maximum load), mixing up different `phase` attributes and respective values, to really understand how the current infrastructure performs.
+We've found it very useful to perform several tests using different strategies (warm-up, ramp-up, and maximum load), mixing up different `phase` attributes and respective values, to really understand how the current infrastructure responds.

 We combined all the results in an Excel sheet which we then examined to derive the points of inflection (in terms of number of concurrent users and database